Transport Equation Approach to Calculations of Hadamard Green functions and non-coincident DeWitt coefficients: Numerical Solution of Transport Equations

 \subsection{Results}

-The accuracy of our numerical code may be verified by comparing with the results of Ref.~\cite{Nolan:2009}, which gives analytic expressions for all of the bi-tensors used in this paper.
+The accuracy of our numerical code may be verified by comparing with the results of Refs.~\cite{Nolan:2009} and \cite{Wardell:PhD}, which give analytic expressions for many of the bi-tensors used in this paper in Nariai spacetime.
 In Figs.~\ref{fig:nariai-transport-VV-comparison} and \ref{fig:nariai-transport-V0-comparison}, we compare analytic and numerical expressions for $\Delta^{1/2}$ and $V_0$, respectively.
-We consider the null geodesic which starts at $\rho=0.5$ and moves inwards to $\rho=0.25$ before turning around and going out to $\rho=0.789$, where it reaches a caustic (i.e. the edge of the normal neighborhood).
-The affine parameter, $s$, has been scaled so that it is equal to the angle coordinate, $\phi$.
-We find that the numerical results faithfully match the analytic solution up the the boundary of the normal neighborhood.
+We consider the null geodesic which starts at $\rho=0.5$ and moves inwards to $\rho=0.25$ before turning around and going out to $\rho=0.789$, where it reaches the edge of the normal neighborhood.
+The affine parameter, $s'$, has been scaled so that it is equal to the angle coordinate, $\phi$.
+We find that the numerical results faithfully match the analytic solution up to the boundary of the normal neighborhood.
 For the case of $\Delta^{1/2}$, Fig.~\ref{fig:nariai-transport-VV-comparison}, the error remains less than one part in $10^{-6}$ to within a short distance of the normal neighborhood boundary.
-The results for $V_0(x,x')$ are less accurate, but nonetheless the relative error remains less $1\%$.
+The results for $V_0(x,x')$ are less accurate, but nonetheless the relative error remains less than $1\%$.

-In Fig.~\ref{fig:schw-VV-cone}, we give plot calculated from our numerical code which indicates how $\Delta^{1/2}$ varies over the whole light-cone in Schwarzschild.
+In Fig.~\ref{fig:schw-VV-cone}, we use our numerical code to illustrate how $\Delta^{1/2}$ varies over the whole light-cone in Schwarzschild spacetime.
 We find that it remains close to its initial value of $1$ far away from the caustic.
 As geodesics get close to the caustic, $\Delta^{1/2}$ grows and is eventually singular at the caustic.
-This is exactly as expected; $\Delta^{1/2}$ is a measure of the strength of focusing of geodesics, where values greater than $1$ correspond to focusing and values less than $1$ correspond to de-focusing.
-At the caustic, geodesics are focused to a point one would expect $\Delta^{1/2}$ to be singular there.
+This is exactly as expected: $\Delta^{1/2}$ is a measure of the strength of focusing of geodesics, where values greater than $1$ correspond to focusing and values less than $1$ correspond to de-focusing.
+At the caustic, geodesics are focused to a point and correspondingly $\Delta^{1/2}$ is singular there.

-In Fig.~\ref{fig:schw-V0-cone}, we give a similar plot (again calculated from our numerical code) wich indicates how $V(x,x')$ varies over the light-cone in Schwarzschild.
+In Fig.~\ref{fig:schw-V0-cone}, we give a similar plot (again calculated from our numerical code) which indicates how $V(x,x')$ varies over the light-cone in Schwarzschild spacetime.
 In this case there is considerably more structure than was previously the case with $\Delta^{1/2}$.
 There is the expected singularity at the caustic.
 However, travelling along a geodesic, $V(x,x')$ also becomes negative for a period before turning positive and eventually becoming singular at the caustic.